ueen/RoomAsset/README.md

 If you want to upgrade the database (destructive!), increase the version number of the Database and in the Builder and overwrite the old Database in the assets (see below).
-Also you have to add a empty migration strategy to the Database Builder for Room (notice this is in Java!)
+Also you have to add a empty migration strategy to the databaseBuilder for Room (notice this is in Java!)
 ```java
 .addMigrations(new Migration(2,3) {
                       @Override